By Blake Ng — 20 Nov 2020

 If you’re in Europe, there are a new set of requirements known as Strong Customer Authentication that will impact on online payments when banks of both the operator and card holder are European.
 These requirements are expected to be enforced over the course of 2020 and 2021.
 The main takeaway here is that you select a payment gateway that is SCA compliant.

 Are you able to customize the payment gateway page to match your own website?
 Imagine that Sally was booking a tour on Bob’s Kayaking Tours and is redirected to a page called ipayments.net which looks nothing like the website she was on.
 If you were Sally, how would you feel?
 You’d think it was unsafe, sketchy, etc. And you’d likely close the webpage.

 The best way to increase conversions is to ensure the entire booking journey has a smooth flow from start to finish.
 So choose a payment gateway which allows for a white-label experience.
 Customize the payment gateway page to resemble your website as closely as possible.

 When we say ease of use, we mean for both you and the customer.
 Here are some features that make it easier for the customer to check out:

 Some payment gateways require your customers to create an account to finalize their payment.
 This can be a huge hassle and is where plenty of customers drop-off.
-A guest checkout allows your customers to check out as a guest, without needing to sign-up, making the process as fast and frictionless as possible for your customer.
+Guest checkout allows your customers to check out without needing to sign-up, making the process as fast and frictionless as possible for your customer.